List of Oldham Athletic A.F.C. managers: History

 In the early 1960s, both manager Jack Rowley and owner Ken Bates entered Oldham Athletic.
-With Bates's money, Oldham Athletic's fortunes turned for the better as the club once again reached Football League Third Division with the club finish in second place, though Rowley left the club in April of the same year.
+With Bates's money, Oldham Athletic's fortunes turned for the better as the club once again reached Football League Third Division with the club finishing in second place, though Rowley left the club in April of the same year.
 The club finished with mid-table results under managers Les McDowall, Gordon Hurst, and Jimmy McIlroy—with McIlroy winning the only trophy, by way the Lancashire Senior Cup.
 Rowley returned midway through the 1968–69 season as the club was relegated back to Division Four.
 Midway through the 1969–70 season, both Rowley and owner Ken Bates exited the club as Jimmy Frizzell became manager.

 Jimmy Frizzell, a Scottish-born defender, was appointed as Oldham's player-manager during the 1969–70 season.
 In the 1970–71 season, Oldham earned their best finish since 1962–63, finishing in third and gaining promotion back into the Third Division.
 After a midtable result in their first season, the club missed out on promotion—finishing in fourth place, seven points behind league champions Bolton Wanderers.
-In the 1973–74 season, the club finished in first place and return to the Second Division for the first time in 21 years.
+In the 1973–74 season, the club finished in first place and returned to the Second Division for the first time in 21 years.
 Oldham's trip back to the Second Division was more successful than their previous appearance.
 During Frizzell's remaining time at the club, the club remained in Division Two and little FA Cup and Football League Cup success.

 During the mid-1980s, the club ushered in a new era under manager Joe Royle—who became one of the most successful in Oldham's history.
 Royle and Oldham reached Wembley Stadium in the 1990 Football League Cup Final as the club lost 1–0 in the final.
 The next season, Royle led the club to the First Division for the first time in 68 years.
 In their first season back in the top flight, the club finished in 17th and became one of the founding members of the newly formed Premier League.
 Though after two more seasons at the top level, Oldham faced relegation yet again and during the following season, the Joe Royle era at Oldham Athletic came to an end, as he left the club for Everton.

 In the mid-1990s, Oldham began to falter as they were relegated back to the Second Division under manager Neil Warnock following two lower-half finishes under Graeme Sharp.
 Warnock departed by mutual consent in May 1998 and was replaced by his former assistant and fans' favourite Andy Ritchie.